 Unless you have a child that is a picky eater, you have no idea of how complicated it can be.
 The struggle is real!
 I never thought it would be so challenging at times to simply make a child eat.
-It became a real concern with my youngest, because my daughter struggled to gain weight since she was a newborn.
+It became a real concern with my youngest because my daughter struggled to gain weight since she was a newborn.
 In her case, it wasn’t just matter of being fussy or testing my patience, but her acid reflux made it especially uncomfortable to eat certain foods.
 That’s when I learned that sometimes there is much more to picky eating than what meets the eye.
 Aside from food allergies, many children have issues with textures or certain flavors, so make sure to discuss any concerns with your child’s pediatrician.
+And read our tips for picky eaters.

 It doesn’t help at all the everybody seems to have an opinion when it comes to parenting.
 When it comes to feeding your children, don’t be surprised to see grandparents, friends and even strangers weigh in.
 However, you know your child better than anybody, and assuming you have gathered the best information you can, this knowledge will allow you to make the best choices.
 That’s why even though I am sharing what worked for me, I totally respect what other families decide to do.

 Things did get better as my children got older.
 They eat a variety of foods, love fruit and I have taught them to think of food as fuel for their brain and bodies.
-However, I know how hard it is to live with a picky eater, so here are a few do’s and don’ts if you’re having a hard time getting your child to simply eat.
+However, I know how hard it is to live with a picky eater, so here are a few tips for picky eaters if you’re having a hard time getting your child to simply eat.

 - Don’t let mealtime become a power struggle.
 When children are trying to assert their independence, they might use food to show how they want to make their own mind.
 Don’t allow food to be at the center of this battle of the wills.